harizMunawar/harizMunawar/README.md

 ### Hello world <img src="https://github.com/thomasbnt/thomasbnt/blob/me/hi.gif" width="25px">, I'm Hariz

 Hello everyone my name is Hariz Sufyan Munawar, although I'm mostly called Hariz you can call me anything you want.
 I'm a 16 y/o Back-end Developer, Dev-Ops and basically anything that doesn't involve design.
+Student at [SMK Negeri 1 Cimahi](https://www.smkn1-cmi.sch.id/) Software Engineering.
 Big fan of **Django**.
 I'm willing to learn anything as long as it is fun.

-### About

--  **Learning :** Full-Stack Development | Open-Source
--  **Languages :** Python, C++, JavaScript, Java, PHP
--  **Organisation :** DigibitStudio

 <--
 Here are some ideas to get you started: